Unarekin/graph-searches/README.md

 # Graph-Searches
 Implementation of several common graph searching algorithms.
 Graph structure is implemented via [graph-data-structure](https://www.npmjs.com/package/graph-data-structure).

+You can find a Google Maps-enabled visualization of these on [plunkr](https://run.plnkr.co/TbV0vQMOzDwnU28r/);

 ## Data
 The graph is built from a list of stops and stop times taken from the Capital Metro GTFS (General Transit Feed Specification) data set, available here: https://data.texas.gov/Transportation/GTFS/r4v4-vz24